sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 ## Integration example

-This example shows an example integration definition:
+This example shows an integration definition for NGINX monitoring.
+Integration definitions are saved as the `sensu-integration.yaml` file for a Sensu Catalog integration:

 {{< code yml >}}
 ---